-- If department funded ⇒ Accounts Payable (ap@towson.edu)
+- If department funded ⇒ Accounts Payable (ap@towson.edu) - If grant funded ⇒ OSPR administrator

 If requesting your funds for payment in advance, you will want to complete a Working Fund Advance form.

 PI's will want to refer to the "Human Subjects' Incentives, Payment for Research Participation" policy document under the Forms page of the website for more information on how to gain access to funds.